tarantool/crud/doc/storage_call.md

   storage, CRUD also takes a write reference for each declared bucket before running that bucket's calls and releases it after execution and transaction cleanup.
+- If one Map request fails, vshard releases its Ref-stage references on all affected replica sets.
+A dispatcher on another replica set may still be running, so its per-bucket CRUD reference remains held until the target function returns.
 - A client timeout does not cancel a target function.
 Vshard may finish its Map cleanup after the timeout, but the per-bucket CRUD reference remains held until the target function returns.
 A stuck function can therefore delay